 Keen to start carrying your baby around Singapore but not sure which baby carrier, wrap or mei tai to go for?
 Here's our hit list of cool and comfy baby carriers in Singapore.

-Let’s face it – Singapore isn’t exactly the most pram-friendly city in the world with its patchy pavements and escalators everywhere.
-With this in mind we’ve bought lightweight strollers and know our stuff when it comes to travelling safely in taxis with kids.
+Let’s face it – while it’s definitely great in places, there are still many spots in Singapore that aren’t exactly pram-friendly (think: patchy pavements, crumbling steps and escalators everywhere).
+With this in mind, we’ve bought lightweight strollers and know our stuff when it comes to travelling safely in taxis with kids.
 But nothing frees you up for that quick whip around the shops better than strapping your baby into a carrier.
 Yes, you can push that trolley!
 With the added consideration of the heat in Singapore, it makes sense to work out which is the best, most comfy and COOL baby carrier on the market before making an investment.
-We’ve done the homework for you, and bring you our list of the top baby carriers and wraps on the market for optimal babywearing.
+We’ve done the homework for you, and bring you our list of the top baby carriers and wraps on the market.

 The Ergobaby All Position 360 takes top spot for comfort due to its superb ergonomic design.
-It’s got the seal of approval from the International Hip Dysplasia Institute as the baby’s legs wrap around your body in hip-healthy way (like they are sitting).
+It’s got the seal of approval from the International Hip Dysplasia Institute as baby’s legs wrap around your body in hip-healthy way (like they are sitting).
 The weight is evenly distributed across your hips so you won’t get a sore back.
-There are four different positions to take you from birth right through to toddler, although many mums in Singapore find it too hot to use the infant insert, so use it from six months onward.
+There are four different positions to take you from birth right through to the toddler stage, although many mums in Singapore find it too hot to use the infant insert.
 The baby is nestled next to your body, which can get a little sweaty at times, so opt for the cool air mesh range.
 It has nice wide, padded straps and a hood for when your baby falls asleep (which they will, it’s so comfy).
-Extra points for the handy front pocket for stashing keys / phone.
+Extra points for the handy front pocket for stashing keys/phone.
+Can’t wait till six months to use your Ergo Baby?
+They have a new Embrace Newborn Baby version that’ll let you wear bub and keep them close even if they’re still teeny tiny.

 Tula Baby Carrier

-(range from newborn right up to 4+ years)
+(range from newborn right up to 4+ years, comes in Standard, Free To Grow, Explore, Discover models)

 Líllébaby – Complete Airflow Baby Carrier

 It’s like the Líllébaby Complete Airflow was designed specifically for the tropical Singapore climate with its 3D breathable moisture-wicking mesh for maximum airflow and ventilation.
 It can be worn without newborn insert in six ways (fetal, infant, face out, toddler, hip and back) and offers great hip and spine support.
 The adjustable flap provides additional neck support for newborns and then converts to provide upper back stability for older babies.
-It has a simple design so it’s dad-proof.
-You can throw it in the washing machine in case of a poonami.
+It has a simple design so it’s dad-proof, too, and you can throw it in the washing machine in case of a poonami – winning!
 It’s truly hard to fault this product, as they’ve addressed the downfalls of the original in the new Complete Airflow with lightweight, breathable fabric and a handy pocket.
 If we had to nit-pick, we’d say styling isn’t as hip as some of the other carriers on the market.

 BABYBJÖRN – Baby Carrier One Air